Graduate Process Engineer

 Port Sunlight

-The Run to Standard Cell Process Engineer owns the performance data analytics, line settings process, changeover process and problem solving for their lines.
-They are responsible for providing the rights stops and performance data for the line workflows and problem-solving sessions.
+The role holder will own the performance data analytics, line settings process, changeover process and problem solving for their lines.
+They will be responsible for providing the rights stops and performance data for the line workflows and problem-solving sessions, elimination of the process variability of the equipment assigned to them through line settings and changeover processes, as well as building problem solving capability in operators.

 Owns stops and performance data analytics for the line.
 Provides stops, MTBS, OEE data for meetings.
 Supports the line team with further analytics for line workflows and problem-solving sessions